Find Affordable College Courses

 18 Yearly Graduations

 The 15th most popular school in the country for agricultural teacher education majors who are seeking their bachelor's degree is University of Missouri - Columbia.
 Roughly 31,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,017 per year, while in-state graduate students, on average, pay $9,950 per year.
-The agricultural teacher education program at University of Missouri - Columbia awarded 18 bachelor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $13,008 per year, while in-state graduate students, on average, pay $12,000 per year.
+During the most recent year for which we have data, 18 people received their bachelor's degree in agricultural teacher education from Mizzou.
+About 69% of this group were women, and 4% were students from an underrepresented racial-ethnic group.

 #16